wrohdewald/restaround/README.rst

 The alternative form flag_value1_value2_value3 is treated like a file with 3 lines.
 So 'exclude_a_b_dirc' would extend into --exclude a --exclude b --exclude dirc Such a file must be empty.
+Of course this form can only be used if the resulting file name is legal for the file system and if no part contains an underline.

 `tag` in restic_ is used as both a command and as an argument, but this should pose no problem.